Librarian Who Rejected Melania Trump Dr. Suess Book Donation As 'Racist' Dressed As 'Cat In The Hat'

 — CPORT | Specialists (@Cport_Special) March 3, 2015

-Not surprisingly, social media has taken the elementary school librarian to task for her refusal of a valuable donation of books from Melania Trump.
-Especially since the story of her rejection went viral.
-What’s more, since photographs of Soeiro dressed up in true Dr. Suess fashion, Melania Trump supporters have been hitting Twitter in droves to call her out for her rejection of the First Lady’s literary generosity.
+Not surprisingly, social media has taken the elementary school librarian to task for her refusal of a valuable donation of books from Melania Trump, especially since the story of her rejection went viral.
+What’s more, since photographs of Soeiro dressed up in true Dr. Seuss fashion showed up on social media, Melania Trump supporters have been hitting Twitter in droves to call her out for her rejection of the first lady’s literary generosity.

 Hmmmm Dr Seuss is a racist ya say?!?!